Problem

 Trade-offs

-Decentralized navigation requires teams to be mindful of cross-domain links.
-While docmd handles relative links effectively, moving an entire team directory will break links in other teams’ files.
-We recommend using root-relative paths (starting with /) for links between different team domains to ensure stability.
+Decentralised navigation requires teams to be mindful of cross-domain links.
+While docmd handles relative links effectively, moving an entire team directory breaks links in other teams’ files.
+Use root-relative paths (starting with /) for links between different team domains to ensure stability.